Mejinha/Excel-Weighted-Random-Choice/README.md

 # Weighted Random Choice Function

+## What does this code do?

 This code creates a VBA function to select a random element of an array, weighted by an array of weights or frequencies.

+The idea for this code was developed a few years ago while working as an auditor for an insurance multinational.
+That time, we were highly dependant of bult-in excel solutions for selecting samples.
+The solution at the time involved using a combination of RANDBETWEEN, VLOOKUP and INDEX.
+Although this an easy and fast way of selecting samples, it fails at precision.

+## Who can benefit from this code?

+*Everyone!*

 ## How to Install?